napudumaran/Learning-Documentation-and-Projects/notes/expanded/Flatpak_Naming_&_Location.md

 You can find application IDs by either:
 - Searching on Flathub.org
-- Using the terminal (Assuming flatpak and flathub are installed) → [Instructions Provided Here](/notes/expanded/Flatpak_Install_Expanded.md)
+- Using the terminal (Assuming flatpak and flathub are installed) → [See setup Instructions](/notes/expanded/Flatpak_Install_Expanded.md)

 To search using the Terminal, you can run: